SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 Unsupported Hive Partition Values
 ---------------------------------
 Hive partition directory values containing a colon (``:``) or whitespace are not supported in HDFS storage.
-Partitions with such values will be skipped and a warning will be logged[cite: 58].
+Partitions with such values will be skipped and a warning will be logged.

 Backward Compatibility
 ======================